DaveBullet1050/BatoceraHelpers/README/Controller Reference README.md

 	</inputConfig>
 ```

-You don't have to connect your USB zero delay controller to buttons this way.
+You don't have to wire your USB zero delay controller to buttons in the same order.
 It's just the order I plugged them in.
-I've shown this purely so it helps visualise the setup in the various config files in this repo.
+I've shown this purely so it helps visualise the setup in the various config files in this repo (i.e. when reading batocera.conf and button "5" is referenced, you know which one it is).

 ## Physical to virtual mapping
 My config files all reference the buttons as follows: